Callacher History, Family Crest & Coats of Arms

 The Irish name Callacher has a long Gaelic heritage to its credit.
 The original Gaelic form of the name Callacher is O Gallchobhair, derived from the word "gallchobhar," which means "foreign help."

 The surname Callacher was first found in County Donegal (Irish: Dún na nGall), northwest Ireland in the province of Ulster, sometimes referred to as County Tyrconnel, but claim descent from a warrior named "Gallchobhar" and held lands in the baronies of Raphoe and Tir Hugh.
 They held a castle at Ballyshannon and at one time also held the castle of Lifford.

 Early History of the Callacher family

-Another 109 words (8 lines of text) covering the years 1545 and 1547 are included under the topic Early Callacher History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Callacher research.
+Another 55 words (4 lines of text) covering the years 1545, 1547, 1751 and 1725 are included under the topic Early Callacher History in all our PDF Extended History products and printed products wherever possible.

 Callacher Spelling Variations

 People who were accounted for by scribes and church officials often had their name recorded many different ways because pronunciation was the only guide those scribes and church officials had to go by.
 This resulted in the problem of one person's name being recorded under several different variations, creating the illusion of more than one person.
 Among the many spelling variations of the surname Callacher that are preserved in archival documents are Gallagher, Gallacher, Gallaugher, Gallaughor, Gallager and many more.

 Early Notables of the Callacher family (pre 1700)